-We calculated EP for YP based on packed prices to unaffiliated purchasers in the United States.
-We made deductions, where appropriate, for movement expenses (i.e., inland freight from plant to port of export and domestic brokerage and handling fees); direct selling expenses (e.g., inland and on-board stevedoring fees, dock passage fees, trade promotion fees, cargo certification fees, and harbor construction fees); inventory carrying costs; indirect selling expenses incurred in the country of manufacture.
-Because neither YP nor its affiliates were importers of record for EP sales, YP did not pay for the section 232 duties, and thus did not report section 232 duties for EP sales.
+We calculated YP's export price based on packed prices to unaffiliated purchasers in the United States.
+We made deductions, where appropriate, for movement expenses (i.e., inland freight from YP's factory to the processing service providers, inland freight from YP's factory to the consumers, and domestic brokerage and handling fees); direct selling expenses (e.g., seaport stevedoring and dock passage fees, bank charges, trade promotion fees, cargo certification fees, and harbor construction fees); inventory carrying costs; and indirect selling expenses incurred in the country of manufacture.
+Because YP and its affiliates were not importers of record for EP sales, YP did not incur any section 232 duties to report for EP sales.